markuman/markuman.nextcloud/README.md

 # nextcloud_collection

 Ansible Nextcloud Collection - is not meant to install nor to maintain your nextcloud itself.
 It's meant to bring up your nextcloud usage to the next level 🚀
+No ssh required.

 ### Features